jeremywrnr/modname/readme.md

 Now, we should be able to build the gem locally.
 This will build the local modname gem and link it in your path, so you can playing around with `modname`.

-    rake build
+    just build

-This uses `rspec` and `rake` to run a suite of unit tests.
+This uses `rspec` and `just` to run a suite of unit tests.
 To run the suite:

-    rake
+    just spec

 ## todos